 Can I be sent to prison for not paying my Council Tax?

-In very rare cases a local Council may apply to the Magistrates’ Court for a warrant committing a debtor to prison in the event of non-payment of Council Tax.
-The Council will only ever take this exceptional step when all other efforts to enforce the Liability Order has failed.
+In very rare cases a local Council may apply to the Magistrates’ Court for a warrant committing a person to prison in the event of non-payment of Council Tax.
+The Council will only ever take this very exceptional step when all other efforts to enforce the Liability Order have failed.
 It is important to be aware that if committal proceedings are taken, this may only be on two very specific grounds; either wilful refusal or culpable neglect.

 What is wilful refusal?

 This is where a person refuses to pay the council tax debt (when they are financially able to do so).
 For example; if you have financial difficulties but had written to the council (or bailiff company) to outline your circumstances and to make a sensible payment proposal and in particular, one that would clear the debt before the start of the new council tax year (April) then the local authority would have great difficulty convincing a court that you are refusing to pay.
 This is why it is so important to write to the local authority (or bailiff company) outlining a payment proposal.
 In doing so; you then have documentary proof that you are not refusing to pay.

 Culpable Neglect is very difficult for a local authority to prove but as an example; if you had recently purchased a new car or had just returned from an expensive holiday abroad and could not then pay a Liability Order, the local authority could accuse you of culpable neglect.
 In simple terms; it is where a person neglects to pay a ‘priority debt’ (such as council tax) and instead, spends money on ‘non priority’ items or goods (such as a holiday etc).

 What steps must the local authority take before considering committal proceedings?